authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 The approach taken by BIMI is heavily influenced by the approach taken in [DKIM], in that BIMI:

-* has no dependency on the deployment of any new Internet protocols or services for indicator registration or revocation;
+* has no dependency on the deployment of any new Internet protocols or services for Indicator registration or revocation;
 * makes no attempt to include encryption as part of the mechanism;
 * is compatible with the existing email infrastructure and transparent to the fullest extent possible;
 * requires minimal new infrastructure;
 * can be implemented independently of clients in order to reduce deployment time;
 * can be deployed incrementally; and
-* allows delegation of indicator hosting to third parties.
+* allows delegation of Indicator hosting to third parties.

-This document defines how Domain Owners specify their desired indicators through the BIMI Assertion Record in DNS and how that record is to be interpreted by MTAs and MUAs.
-This document does not cover how domains or indicators are verified, how MUAs should display the indicators, or how other protocols (i.e. IMAP, JMAP) can be extended to work with BIMI.
+This document defines how Domain Owners specify their desired Indicators through the BIMI Assertion Record in DNS and how that record is to be interpreted by MTAs and MUAs.
+This document does not cover how domains or Indicators are verified, how MUAs should display the Indicators, or how other protocols (i.e. IMAP, JMAP) can be extended to work with BIMI.
 Other documents may cover these topics.
-MUAs and Mail Box Providers (MBPs) are free to define their own policies for making use of BIMI data and for indicator display as they see fit.
+MUAs and Mail Box Providers (MBPs) are free to define their own policies for making use of BIMI data and for Indicator display as they see fit.

 Overview        {#why-bimi}
 ============

 The Sender Policy Framework ([SPF]), DomainKeys Identified Mail ([DKIM]), Domain-based Message Authentication, Reporting, and Conformance ([DMARC]), and Authenticated Received Chain ([ARC]) provide mechanisms for domain-level authentication of email messages.
 They enable cooperating email senders and receivers to distinguish messages that are authorized to use the domain name from those that are not.
 BIMI relies on these authentication protocols, but is not a new authentication protocol itself.

-MUAs are increasingly incorporating graphical logos to indicate the identity of the sender of a message.
-While a discussion of the merits of doing this is beyond the scope of this document, at present there are no open standards for publishing and aiding discovery of preferred logos or for tying display of them to authentic messages only.
+MUAs are increasingly incorporating graphical Indicators to indicate the identity of the sender of a message.
+While a discussion of the merits of doing this is beyond the scope of this document, at present there are no open standards for publishing and aiding discovery of preferred Indicators or for tying display of them to authentic messages only.

-Because of the desire to have brand-specific indicators available, some mail-receiving organizations have developed closed systems for obtaining and displaying brand indicators for select domains.
-While this has enabled these mail-receiving organizations to display brand indicators for a limited subset of messages, this closed approach has a number of downsides:
+Because of the desire to have brand-specific Indicators available, some mail-receiving organizations have developed closed systems for obtaining and displaying Brand Indicators for select domains.
+While this has enabled these mail-receiving organizations to display brand Indicators for a limited subset of messages, this closed approach has a number of downsides:

-1. It puts a significant burden on each mail-receiving organization, because they must identify and manage a large database of brand indicators.
+1. It puts a significant burden on each mail-receiving organization, because they must identify and manage a large database of Brand Indicators.
 2. Scalability is challenging for closed systems that attempt to capture and maintain complete sets of data across the whole of the Internet.
-3. A lack of uniformity across different mail-receiving organizations - each organization will have its own indicator set, which may or may not agree with those maintained by other organizations for any given domain.
+3. A lack of uniformity across different mail-receiving organizations - each organization will have its own Indicator set, which may or may not agree with those maintained by other organizations for any given domain.
-4. Domain Owners have limited ability to influence the brand indicator for the domain(s) they own, and any ability they do have is likely to be dependent upon direct coordination with each of many mail-receiving organizations.
+4. Domain Owners have limited ability to influence the Brand Indicator for the domain(s) they own, and any ability they do have is likely to be dependent upon direct coordination with each of many mail-receiving organizations.
 5. Many Domain Owners have no ability to participate whatsoever as they do not have the appropriate relationships to coordinate with mail-receiving organizations.
-6. MUAs that are not associated with a particular mail-receiving organization are likely to be disadvantaged, because they are unlikely to receive indicators in a standardized manner or optimized for their user interfaces.
+6. MUAs that are not associated with a particular mail-receiving organization are likely to be disadvantaged, because they are unlikely to receive Indicators in a standardized manner or optimized for their user interfaces.

-This shows the need for a standardized mechanism by which Domain Owners interested in ensuring that their indicators are displayed correctly and appropriately can publish and distribute brand indicators for use by any participating MUA.
+This shows the need for a standardized mechanism by which Domain Owners interested in ensuring that their Indicators are displayed correctly and appropriately can publish and distribute Brand Indicators for use by any participating MUA.

-BIMI removes the substantial burden of curating and maintaining an indicator database from MUAs and MBPs, and allows each domain owner to manage their own indicators.
+BIMI removes the substantial burden of curating and maintaining an Indicator database from MUAs and MBPs, and allows each domain owner to manage their own Indicators.
 As an additional benefit, mail-originating organizations are incentivized to authenticate their email as doing so will enable them to influence how email and Indicators from the organization are displayed.

 The structure of BIMI is as follows:

-1. Domain Owners: Publish their preferred brand indicators via the [DNS].
+1. Domain Owners: Publish their preferred Brand Indicators via the [DNS].

 2. Senders: Ensure mail is properly authenticated, and has a sufficiently strict [DMARC] policy.